dan-perosa/osrs-api/README.md

 The **OSRSDle API** is a backend application built using **Python**, **Flask**, **SQLAlchemy**, **APScheduler**, and **PyJWT** for a game called *OSRSDle*.
 This is a guessing game based on the popular game *Old School RuneScape (OSRS)*.
 The API interacts with a **PostgreSQL** database hosted on **Supabase**, allowing users to fetch data about items, monsters, quests, and high scores.
 It also provides user authentication, creation, and management features such as login and logout.

+You can check out the frontend of the OSRSDle game on [GitHub](https://github.com/dan-perosa/osrsdle) and access the deployed version of the game on [Vercel](https://osrsdle.vercel.app/).

 ## Table of Contents

 - [Installation](#installation)